18F/handbook/_pages/general-information-and-resources/glossary.md

 - **CX** - Customer Experience.

+- **DAP** - Digital Analytics Program.
+A GSA service that provides a web analytics tool and training on how to use it.

 - **Dev** - Someone who does software development.
 A "coder."

 - **[Digital Gov](https://digital.gov/)** - A platform to help those in agencies working on providing digital services and information for the public.
 Posts information on what government is doing in digital, general digital news, trends and issues on implementing digital for the public.

 - **Dogfooding** - To "[eat your own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)."
 For our purposes, this means using the things we build.

+- **E&I** - Experiment & Iterate.
+Produce code or detailed research iteratively for a fixed length of time.

 - **ENT** - Your username and password (which are called "credentials") for doing things like: